littlebizzy/slickstack/docs/workflows.md

 The workflow intentionally assumes this simple convention because the SlickStack MU plugin installer expects predictable extracted folder names.

-Plugin slugs should be plain repo slugs such as `force-https`.
-Do not include organization names, slashes, paths, or ZIP filenames in the plugin list.
+Repository entries should use the plain `owner/repo` form, such as `littlebizzy/force-https` or `afragen/git-updater`.
+Do not include URLs, tags, paths, or ZIP filenames in the plugin list.

 ## Related docs